interuss/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

 The message signing results will be in the report created for the overall run - report.json.
 Failed message signing checks will show up as `FailedChecks` within the `FinalizeMessageSigningReport` test scenario.

 ### Positive tests -
-A valid set of private/public keys are provided for message signing analysis under the [monitioring/monitorlib/messagesigning/keys] folder.
-The valid key pair, `mock_faa_priv.pem`/`mock_faa_pub.der`, is used by default.
-The public key is served under the mock_uss endpoint `/mock/scd/.well-known/uas-traffic-management/mock_pub.der`, and can be retreived by the USS under test in order for it to validate the mock_uss responses.
-This public key was provided by the FAA and will pass SCVP validation.
-To ensure that this valid keypair is used, make sure that the `USE_VALID_KEY_PAIR` in `run_locally_msgsigning.sh` is set to "true".
+A set of private/public keys are provided for default use by mock_uss in message signing analysis under the [monitioring/mock_uss/messagesigning/keys] folder.
+This key pair, `mock_faa_priv.pem`/`mock_faa_pub.der`, is used by mock_uss by default.
+The public key is served under the mock_uss endpoint `/mock/msgsigning/.well-known/uas-traffic-management/pub.der`, and can be retrieved by the USS under test in order for it to validate the mock_uss responses.
+This public key was provided by the FAA and will pass SCVP validation for the UFT activity.

 A USS should pass all the uss_qualifier tests in this suite.
-The message_signing report includes interactions and issues between the mock_uss and the USS-under-test.
-No issues indicate the USS-under-test message-signed all its requests and responses.
+No failed checks indicate the USS-under-test message-signed all its requests and responses.

 ### Negative tests -
-Replace the private/public keys with invalid key pair by setting the `USE_VALID_KEY_PAIR` in `run_locally_msgsigning.sh` to "false".
+In the future, this test suite will be expanded to instruct mock_uss to replace the private/public keys with an invalid key pair by calling the appropriate endpoint.
 This will set the keypair to be `mock_priv.pem`/`mock_pub.der`.
-Using this keypair will lead to invalid signatures, and the `mock_pub.der` will not pass SCVP validation.
+Using this keypair will lead to invalid signatures on mock_uss's interactions, and the `mock_pub.der` will not pass SCVP validation.
-The USS-under-test will respond with 403 to all requests from mock_uss.
-The uss_qualifier tests will not pass.
+The USS-under-test should respond with 403 to all requests from mock_uss.
+The Uss Qualifier tests will require this to happen and only pass if the correct behavior is demonstrated.
 The message signing section of the report would show `403` in interactions with mock_uss.